GaroBozadjian/Selu-Experiment/README.md

         return scale*tf.where(x>=0.0, x, alpha*tf.nn.elu(x))
 ```
 ## SELU Dropout
 Then we are going to perform another function that will give us the dropout for SELU activation function which is known as alpha dropout.
+As we know the normal dropout is not well with Batch Normalization because it is smarting the activations in a randomized way.
+To solve this problem they introduced the alpha dropout to randomly sets inputs to the saturated negative value of SELU which is −αλ.
+Then an affine transformation is applied to it with a and b values computed relative to dropout rate, targeted mean and variance.It randomizes network without degrading network properties.

 ```python
 def dropout_selu(x, rate, alpha= -1.7580993408473766, fixedPointMean=0.0, fixedPointVar=1.0,